 But what would you think if I told you that the focus should be on DEEP HEALING and eating nutrient dense foods that helps our bodies to heal?

-Well, for one, you would probably say why on earth does my body need to heal?
+You’re probably wondering ‘why on earth does my body need to heal?’
 Let me explain:

 Our body goes through many physiological changes during pregnancy and childbirth.
 Regardless of the type of delivery you had or whether your labour was straightforward or not, tissues and tendons all go through some degree of trauma during pregnancy and the birth itself.
 The points below should all be viewed as a healing wound and /or tissue trauma: